Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

    of Energy's Institute for the Design of Advanced Energy Systems (IDAES).
    ==============================================================================
    ================================= DISCLAIMER =================================
-   PyROS is still under development.
+   PyROS is currently under active development.
    Please provide feedback and/or report any issues by creating a ticket at https://github.com/Pyomo/pyomo/issues/new/choose
    ==============================================================================